Creddit-lol/Creddit-Core/doc/README.md

-Creddit Core
+CREDD Core
 =============

 Setup
 ---------------------
-[Creddit Core](http://creddit.org/wallet) is the original CREDD client and it builds the backbone of the network.
+[CREDD Core](http://creddit.org/wallet) is the original CREDD client and it builds the backbone of the network.
 However, it downloads and stores the entire history of CREDD transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Creddit Core on your native platform.
+The following are some helpful notes on how to run CREDD Core on your native platform.

 ### Unix